 PHYSICAL EDUCATION = LEARNING THROUGH MOVEMENT

-Please remember if your child has an injury or something that would hinder his or her participation in class, make sure you send a note or call me to let me know what happened.
+Please remember if your child has an injury or something that would hinder his or her participation in class, make sure you send a note or contact me to let me know what happened.
 Many times children can participate in other ways, which allows them to stay a part of the group and will still keep them safe.
-Please also feel free to call if you have any questions regarding things we have done in class or how your child is doing in physical education.
-I can be reached by phone (763) 745-5520 or by e-mail email@example.com
+Please also feel free to contact me if you have any questions regarding things we have done in class or how your child is doing in physical education.
+I can be reached by phone at763-745-5520, or you can contact me by e-mail email@example.com.